rrenomeron/ublue-tr/README.md

 ## TODO

-- Figure out how to signal user that a Chrome update is available/freshly layered
 - Figure out whether The Way will be ``(Silverblue + Bluefin stuff I like)`` or ``(Bluefin - Bluefin stuff I don't like)``
 - Figure out what my development container workflow is going to look like (distrobox? toolbox?